1and1/oneandone-cloudserver-chef/README.md

 ## Description

-1&amp;1 Chef Knife plugin for managing 1&1 Cloud servers
+1&amp;1 Chef Knife plugin for managing 1&1 Cloud servers.
+For more information on the 1&amp;1 Chef Knife plugin, see the [1&1 Community Portal](https://www.1and1.com/cloud-community/).

 ## Requirements